The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

-Concerning the related electrodynamics of a charged point particle $\xi ,$ \ described by the dual classical Lorentz force (\ref{L2.19}), we need to state that it is \textit{not equivalent} to that described by means of the classical Lorentz force (\ref{L1.11}).
-Moreover, one can easily observe that the classical Lorentz force $F_{\xi }=\xi E+\xi u\times B,$ exerted on the charged point particle $\xi $ \ by an external charged point test particle $ \xi _{f}$ is not \textit{a priori} vanishing as it should follow from the relativistic physics point of view.
-The details of these aspects will be analyzed in more details in the next Section to follow.

-Comparing the obtained above Lorentz type forces expressions (\ref{L2.19}) and (\ref{L2.13f}), differing by the gradient term $F_{c}:=-\xi \nabla <A,u-u_{f}>,$ which reconciles the dual Lorentz force acting on a moving charged point particle $\xi $ \ with respect to an arbitrarily chosen laboratory reference frames $\mathcal{K}$ and, as it is was mentioned below, is responsible \cite{AB,Boy,Tr} for the Aharonov-Bohm effect.
-This fact is important for our vacuum field theory approach since it uses no special geometry and makes it possible to analyze electromagnetic and, under some conditions, also gravitational fields simultaneously by employing the new definition of the dynamical mass by means of expression (\ref{L2.5}).
+Expressions (\ref{L2.19}) and (\ref{L2.13f}) are equal up to the gradient term $F_{c}:=-\xi \nabla <A,u-u_{f}>,$ which reconciles the Lorentz forces acting on a charged moving particle $\xi $ with respect to different reference frames.
+This fact is important for our vacuum field theory approach since it uses no special geometry and makes it possible to analyze both electromagnetic and gravitational fields simultaneously by employing the new definition of the dynamical mass by means of expression (\ref{L2.5}).